Sherman Alexie addresses the sexual-misconduct allegations that have led to fallout

 As for spreading rumors based on anonymous sources, she said she and NPR have been working together to interview women on the record.
 “We’ve recorded five or six already,” she said.
 “Once the NPR story is out, it nullifies everything.”

-She is not being paid by NPR, she said in an interview Tuesday, but has chosen to funnel women who are contacting her with stories about Alexie to that media outlet.
+She said in an interview Tuesday, she has chosen to funnel women who are contacting her with stories about Alexie to NPR.

 NPR did not immediately respond to a request for comment Wednesday.